 - Baking soda- Helps to produce a light and fluffy and perfectly cooked cookie bar.

 - Sea salt- Salt is key in a baked good, because it really helps to bring out the flavor in my best salted chocoalte chip cookies.

 - Chocolate chips- I used a mix of semi-sweet and dark chocolate but feel free to use whatever you like!
-You could use dark chocolate or milk chocolate.
-Even better, use a mix of two different chocolates does give you a fun depth of flavor!
+You could use milk chocolate or even dairy-free chocolate chips.
+Using a mix of two different chocolates does give you a fun depth of flavor!
 Also of course you can use chocolate chips, chocolate chunks, chopped chocolate bar, chocolate melting wafers, you decide.

 - Refrigerating the dough will help the flavors really come together!
 It also makes all the difference in baking to get that caramelization.